-Self confidence is my ability to make decisions, to give life to my intentions and dreams but without believing I am worthy to achieve those dreams and goals I set myself I make my journey more work than it really needs to be.
+Self confidence is my ability to make decisions.
+When I give life to my intentions and dreams without believing I am worthy to achieve them, I make my journey more work than it really needs to be.

 Self confidence and self worth together form my self esteem.
-To be whole therefore I have to have confidence in my decision to start a goal, to believe I am worthy of receiving what I desire and when I do the resulting boost in believing in my ability to co-create my life forms my self esteem.
+To be whole therefore I have to have confidence in my decision to start a goal.
+I need to believe I am worthy of receiving what I desire.
+When I do the resulting boost in believing in my ability to co-create my life forms my self esteem.

 How much I do is what I still struggle with.
 I am a “doing” person who believes after setting my goal, connecting to God and asking help from higher energies I should then do some work towards making it happen.
 I am learning that all that “doing” really isn’t always necessary and I can spend a lot more time being trusting of the universe to deliver what I want because it really doesn’t need my help.